pi-pa/austrotox/README.md

 # Toxic Data

-This repository accompanies the paper XYZ(link to paper).
+This repository accompanies the paper AustroTox: A Dataset for Target-Based Austrian German Offensive Language Detection.

 ## Clone the repository